 Challenge Course

 The Challenge Course is OPEN for reservations!
 Kick off a reservation inquiry by filling out a Reservation Interest Form.
-You should submit your reservation request a minimum of 25 business days in advance of your desired program date.
+Most reservations require a minimum of 25 business days of advanced notice.

 About

-• Inclusive:All members of your group will be able to choose how they wish to participate and/or adapt any given activity to their chosen level of challenge.
-While many activities have a physical component to them, physical strength and fitness is not a basis for achieving success on our course.
-Differences between individuals are honored and respected.
+• Inclusive and empowering:With many options for participation, all members of your group will have the opportunity to choose their level of challenge, give/receive support, and share success.
+While many activities have a physical component to them, physical fitness strength are not required to be successful.
+Differences between individuals and their comfort levels are honored and respected.

 Location